What’s a “Good” GRE Score?

 In this article, we’ll help you understand those expectations.
 First, we’ll look at how the GRE is scored, and then we’ll point you in the right direction as you figure out what makes a competitive GRE score for your specific admissions goals.

-How is the GRE Scored?
+How Is the GRE Scored?

 The Graduate Record Examination (GRE) is available to a large pool of graduate school applicants, including prospective law and business school students.
 Administered by ETS (Educational Testing Service), the GRE general test measures skills in verbal reasoning, quantitative reasoning, and analytical writing.

 In addition to the GRE general test, there are GRE subject tests in Mathematics, Physics, and Psychology.
 GRE subject tests are also conducted by ETS and are accepted by many different graduate programs.
+This article focuses primarily on the GRE general test, which is what most people mean when they refer to “the GRE.”

 As a result, the raw score you receive after finishing the exam is converted to a scaled score to account for differences in difficulty between GRE test takers.
 Scaled scores are shown in your official score report.

-Determining a “Good” Score For Your Admissions Goals
+Determining a “Good” Score for Your Admissions Goals

 Now that you understand the scoring system of the GRE, we’ll discuss how you can determine a competitive GRE score for your admissions goals.

-First, a warning about what not to do: many GRE students look at ETS-published GRE percentile rankings to evaluate their score (or to figure out what kind of score they need for admission).
+First, a warning about what not to do: Many GRE students look at ETS-published GRE percentile rankings to evaluate their score (or to figure out what kind of score they need for admission).

 However, when considering average GRE score ranges, you should be aware that score percentiles are not an all-encompassing method of identifying competitive GRE scores.

-Instead, the only way to figure out what a good GRE score is to figure out the threshold at which you would be a competitive candidate for the program where you are applying.
+Instead, to figure out what a good GRE score is, you need to look at the threshold at which you would be a competitive candidate for the program(s) you are applying to.

-If you’re unsure about whether your GRE score is competitive at your target program—or about how to achieve a competitive score—you should speak to an expert GRE tutor today.
+If you’re unsure whether your GRE score is competitive at your target program—or about how to achieve a competitive score—you should speak to an expert GRE tutor today.

-What is a “Good” GRE Score for an MBA?
+What Is a “Good” GRE Score for an MBA?

 If you are applying to top MBA programs like Harvard Business School or Stanford Graduate School of Business, the general advice still applies: look at the average GRE scores for your target programs and aim to score at or above the average.